Fast sampling of satisfying assignments from random $k$-SAT with applications to connectivity: Analysis of the connected components of

 \subsection{Number of marked variables in logarithmic-sized sets of clauses}

-Our results on random $k$-CNF formulas can now be combined to give a lower bound on the number of marked / auxiliary variables in logarithmic-sized sets of clauses.
-We prove this result in a more general setting by considering a set of good variables $V$ that is $r_0$-distributed for the formula $\Phi$.
-The reader can think of $V$ as the set of marked variables or the set of auxiliary variables.
-Recall that $\alpha_0 = \densitydef$ (Definition~\ref{def:degree}).
+Our results on random $k$-CNF formulae can now be combined to give a lower bound on the number of marked / auxiliary variables in logarithmic-sized sets of clauses.
+We prove this result in a more general setting by considering a set of good variables $V$ that is $r'$-distributed for the formula $\Phi$.
+The reader can think of $V$ as the set of marked variables or the set of auxiliary variables for one of the markings established in Section~\ref{sec:marking}.